TTashev/CPP-Application-Development/README.md

 sudo apt install cmake

-after that you need to create build folder and run cmake from build:
+after that you need to create build folder and run cmake from it:

 cmake ..